-208 FCS_COP.1 Cryptographic operation requires, a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
+205 FCS_COP.1 Cryptographic operation requires, a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
 The specified algorithm and cryptographic key sizes can be based on an assigned standard.

-209 The following additional specific security functionality is implemented in the TOE:
+206 The following additional specific security functionality is implemented in the TOE:

-- Triple Data Encryption Standard (TDES) with 112bit or 168bit key size - Advanced Encryption Standard (AES) with 128 bit, 192bit and 256bit key size - Rivest-Shamir-Adleman (RSA) public key asymmetric cryptography, with key size 1280-bit up to 2048-bit with a granularity of 2 bits (optional) - Elliptic Curve Cryptography (ECC) (optional) - Secure Hash Algorithm (SHA) (optional)
+- Triple Data Encryption Standard (TDES) with 112bit or 168bit key size - Rivest-Shamir-Adleman (RSA) public key asymmetric cryptography, with key size 1280-bit up to 2048-bit with a granularity of 2 bits (optional) - Elliptic Curve Cryptography (ECC) (optional) - Secure Hash Algorithm (SHA) (optional)